 In 2019, the Company adopted the 2019 Equity Incentive Plan (the 2019 Plan).
-The 2019 Plan provides for the Company to grant qualified stock options, non-qualified stock options, and restricted stock awards to employees, non-employee directors and consultants of the Company under terms and provisions established by the board of directors.
+The 2019 Plan provides for the Company to grant qualified stock options, non-qualified stock options, and restricted stock awards to employees, non-employee directors and consultants of the Company under terms and provisions established by the Company's board of directors.
 Under the terms of the 2019 Plan, options are granted at an exercise price no less than fair value of the Company's common stock on the grant date, except in certain cases related to employees outside of the U.S. However, for any employee who is a 10% or greater stockholder, options are granted at an exercise price no less than 110% of the fair value of the Company's common stock on the grant date.
 Option awards granted typically have 10-year terms measured from the option grant date.
 However, if any employee is a 10% or greater stockholder, the awards have 5-year terms measured from the option grant date.
-Awards with vesting conditions typically include vesting 25% on the first anniversary of the grant date with the remainder vesting monthly over the following three years.
-As of June 30, 2021, the total number of shares authorized for issuance under the 2019 Plan was 3,330,732.
+While no shares are available for future issuance under the 2019 Plan, it continues to govern outstanding equity awards granted thereunder.